 Anxiety is very common and is a normal emotional response to daily life events.
 Anxiety can become a problem when it effects your functioning.
 If you find yourself experiencing worry that you can’t control, changes to sleep, avoidance of people, places or things that you enjoy, agitation or irritability, or panic attacks, you may consider getting some professional support.
 Anxiety may be caused by many things including:

 You may be wondering how “talking about it” can help with depression or anxiety.
 Psychotherapy alone can be very effective in treating both these issues.
 A therapist can help you recognize un-productive thinking patterns, provide perspective, and coping strategies that you may not be able to achieve on your own.
-I utilize evidenced-based treatments such as CBT, EMDR, and DBT as well as providing resources (books, articles, videos) to supplement your therapeutic work.
-Check out my blog for tips on managing anxiety and depression.
+We utilize evidenced-based treatments such as CBT, EMDR, and DBT as well as providing resources (books, articles, videos) to supplement your therapeutic work.